mattdeco/nft-vending-machine/README.md

 This is a proof of concept of an NFT vending machine built using [Solana Pay](https://solanapay.com), [Metaplex](https://www.metaplex.com), [Phantom Mobile](https://phantom.app), and [Next.js](https://nextjs.org).
 This was created and demoed at the 2022 Los Angeles Hacker House presented by Solana and FTX US.

-This was created over the course of approximately 2 days and certainly puts the "hack" in Hacker House.
-This is intended as example code, please use caution if you plan on deploying this for anything "real".

 ## Dependencies

 - [Node 14.x](https://nodejs.org)